TKGA Master Hand Knitter Program FAQs

 Update policies.

-If you are within your time limit (12 months for L1; 18 months for L2; 24 months for L3 from date of purchase), you can continue to work to your purchased set of directions dated 8/15/2021.
-Once you pass this time limit, you will need to update your directions and submit to the most current update.
+If you are within your time limit (24 months for Level 3, 18 months for Level 2, and 12 months for Level 1 from original date of purchase) you can continue to work to your the directions you received at that time.
+Once you pass this time limit, you will need to update your directions and prepare your submission according to them.

 What are the time limits for working each level?